 - 5. In macOS 10.10, there is an Apple Mail bug that can cause crashes if you are using an Exchange account and have a rule that moves messages to a mailbox on the Exchange server.
 To work around this, make sure that you are using the standard setup with the Spam mailbox On My Mac. - 6.
-In the Accounts preferences in Mail, for each account click on Advanced and make sure that Automatically detect and maintain account settings is unchecked. - 7.
+In the Accounts preferences in Mail, for each account click on Server Settings (formerly Advanced) and make sure that Automatically detect and maintain account settings is unchecked.
+This option is not available for every type of mail account. - 7.
 Try renaming the SpamSieve rule in Mail to Move to Spam.
 This will cause Mail to treat it like a regular rule, bypassing SpamSieve.
 If Mail still crashes when applying the rule, this will show that the crash is due to Mail moving the message to the spam mailbox and not because of SpamSieve.